-SURG1003 Perioperative Fundamentals This course provides the student with skills necessary to function as a surgical technologist.
-It emphasizes establishing and maintaining asepsis, basic care preparation, instrumentation, suture materials and usage, draping techniques, operating room furniture and supplies, basic and specialty equipment, scrub and circulating roles, and physical aspects of an operating room.
+SURG1005 Perioperative Fundamentals This course provides the student with skills necessary to function as a surgical technologist.
+It emphasizes establishing and maintaining asepsis, basic case preparation, instrumentation, suture materials and usage, draping techniques, OR furniture and supplies, basic and specialty equipment, scrub and circulating roles, and physical aspects of an operating room.
+Fundamental elements of the three phases of surgical case management are presented.
 It also teaches safety in the surgical environment and methods to establish, maintain, and coordinate safe patient care.
-3 credits.
+5 credits.

-SURG1012 Patient Care Concepts This course provides fundamental principles and skills of basic patient care concepts to include pediatric, geriatric, and patients with special needs.
+SURG1013 Patient Care Concepts This course provides fundamental principles and skills of basic patient care concepts to include pediatric, geriatric, and patients with special needs.
 It includes preoperative preparation, positioning and prepping, care of specimens, vital signs, urethral catheterization, hemostasis, fluid and blood replacement, and documentation.
 Students are also introduced to surgical pharmacology, concepts of anesthesia, and emergency protocol.
-2 credits.
+3 credits.